pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-9/index.md

 ### Expanding Command Arsenal

 Our relentless pursuit of empowering your Microsoft 365 experience continues.
 We're actively working on introducing more commands to CLI for Microsoft 365.
 From Power Platform to SharePoint Online, we're exploring various services to enhance your command-line capabilities.
-Additionally, we're dedicated to refactoring our codebase to embrace the power of async/await, further improving performance and reliability.
+Additionally, we're dedicated to refactoring our codebase to embrace the power of async/await, further improving performance and readability.

 But we don't stop there.
 We value your input and ideas.
 If you have any suggestions for new commands, don't hesitate to share them with us.
 Create a [new issue](https://github.com/pnp/cli-microsoft365/issues/new?assignees=&labels=&template=new-command.yml&title=New+command%3A+%3Cshort+description%3E) on our GitHub Issues list or join our vibrant [community Discord server](https://aka.ms/cli-m365/discord) to engage in discussions.